kean/articles/2020-01-16-swiftui-data-flow.markdown

 }
 ```

-<b>@EnvironmentObject</b>
+## @EnvironmentObject

-In addition to `@Environment` there is an [`@EnvironmentObject`](https://developer.apple.com/documentation/swiftui/environmentobject) property wrapper which has little to do with the `@Environment`.
+In addition to `@Environment` there is an [`@EnvironmentObject`](https://developer.apple.com/documentation/swiftui/environmentobject) property wrapper.
 The `@EnvironmentObject` is a way to pass all sorts of custom data indirectly down through your view hierarchy.
+You would typically use it for data that should be shared with all views in your entire app.

-This is probably the only part of SwiftUI which I strongly disagree with.
-Introducing implicit dependencies to my views, which will crash if the value is not provided, just doesn't sound like a great idea to me.
-And the value that `@EnvironmentObject` brings is questionable.
+This is probably the only part of SwiftUI that I disagree with.
+Introducing implicit dependencies to my views, which will crash if the value is not provided, doesn't sound like a great idea to me.

-This is where Apple probably went a little bit too far with their idea of "the shortest path to a great app".
 It is worth using `@EnvironmentObject` to save a couple of lines of code?
 I don't think so.

 ## Final Thoughts

-I've missed you, `@`.
-I'm glad SwiftUI finally brings you back, and in a big way.
+I missed `@`.
+I'm glad SwiftUI finally brings it back, and in a big way.
 On a more serious note, I think data flow together with the [layout system](/post/post/swiftui-layout-system) is the strongest side of SwiftUI.
 Both systems are powerful, elegant, and robust.

 Most of the current complaints about SwiftUI come with regards to its incomplete component library.
 There are some glaring gaps there.
-I wish Apple was more clear in their communication.
-We've already been there in 2014 when Swift 1.0 was presented as a production-ready language (spoiler alert: it wasn’t).
-A similar thing is happening with SwiftUI.

 SwiftUI in its current form seems more like a proof of concept which goal is to show that Apple's platonic ideal of a UI framework can be brought to reality.
 It has the best syntax, the best data flow, and the best layout system.
 The only thing that is lacking is the component library and it's surely just a matter of time when it becomes complete like UIKit (or hopefully better than UIKit!).

 > **Update (Jul 1, 2020)**.
 On WWDC20, Apple introduced an enormous number of changes to SwiftUI.
 Fortunately, most of them are addictive and don't invalidate anything that I covered in this article, or the [layout system overview](/post/post/swiftui-layout-system).
 There are some new convenience data-related property wrappers too, such as [@SceneStorage](https://developer.apple.com/documentation/swiftui/scenestorage) and [@AppStorage](https://developer.apple.com/documentation/swiftui/appstorage).
 They, as well as the existing [@FetchRequest](https://developer.apple.com/documentation/swiftui/fetchrequest) property wrapper, are not as fundamental to SwiftUI, so I'm not covering them in this article.